See below some selected upcoming events in our church:

 For information on each of the celebrations or events below, please click on the name of the celebration/event:

-September 18: As Dublin city and county are now in Level 3 on the living with Covid plan, all public Masses and gatherings for public worship have again been suspended.
+As the country is now in Level 5 on the Living with Covid plan, all public Masses and gatherings for public worship have again been suspended.
 Masses will be celebrated each day but will only be available through our webcam.
 The church will open according to the following timetable:

 While many people will wish to attend Mass in church, please remember that the Irish Episcopal Conference has instructed that the requirement to be physically present at Mass on Sundays is still lifted.
 The faithful may fulfil their obligation by joining with Mass and making a spiritual Communion through radio, television and the internet, such as through our webcam, or by attending Mass during the week instead of Sundays.

 Undertsandably, many people are concerned about funerals for loved ones during this time.
 The Irish Government, following consultation, have drawn up 'A Guide for the Bereaved during the Covid-19 Pandemic'.
 In keeping with those guidelines and directives from the Archbishop of Dublin, a funeral can certainly take place in a Catholic Church and prayers be said at the grave at the time of burial, or in the crematorium.
 However, the numbers able to be present in the church arestill reduced due to the social distancing which must be observed in the church, and which greatly reduces the numbers we can have in the church.
 It may be necessary to close the church at the time of a funeral to give the family priority.
 The numbers which can be accomodated will be given to the family at the time of arranging a funeral.

 These are very difficult guidelines at a time when the greatest comfort is the gathering of family and friends and the emotional support that comes with that.
 As we say a respectful goodbye to those who have died and pray for their eternal repose, we must also protect those who are living and so funerals at this time must have small numbers in attendance.